 University approval/re-approval events must normally coincide with CASE accreditation/re-accreditation events.
-(This is particularly important for BSc, Apprenticeship and Direct Graduate Entry Postgraduate programmes/courses).
 Where this is not possible, the CASE event is normally scheduled first.
 This provides opportunity for any CASE conditions and recommendations to be addressed during the formal internal event.